sdiehl/write-you-a-haskell/000_introduction.md

 }
 ```

-From here the target language can be compiled into the system's assembly
+From the intermediate representation the code can be compiled into the
-language.
-All code that is required for evaluation is *linked* into the
+system's assembly language.
+Any additional code that is required for
-resulting module.
+evaluation is *linked* into the resulting module.

 ```perl
 f: